Not every narcissist is a psychopath or sociopath; every psychopath or sociopath is a narcissist.

-They see all others as objects, to be used, abused, manipulated and exploited for their own gains.
+People with these disorders see all others as objects to be used, abused, manipulated and exploited for their own gains.

-Psychopaths and sociopaths are antisocial personality disorders, a psychopath is hereditary, sociopaths are formed from some form or brain injury, they are created rather than born, through parental neglect, belief systems, delinquent peers and upbringing.
+Psychopaths and sociopaths are antisocial personality disorders, and a psychopath is hereditary.
+Sociopaths are formed from some form of brain injury.
+They are created rather than born through parental neglect, belief systems, delinquent peers and upbringing.

 Narcissists and sociopaths have extremely low to no empathy, guilt or remorse.
-They will not feel anything for hurting a stranger, they might in a moment feel something for hurting someone they were close to, they remove this shame by blaming the other person, projecting their own faults onto others escaping accountability and responsibility.
-A psychopath has no remorse, they simply do not care for those they hurt along the way not even at the moment.
+They will not feel anything for hurting a stranger.
+Yet, they might, in a moment, feel something for hurting someone they were close to.
+They remove this shame by blaming the other person, projecting their own faults onto others, escaping accountability and responsibility.
+A psychopath has no remorse, and they do not care for those they hurt along the way, not even at the moment.

 The narcissistic personality disorder is one where those on the disorder have trouble regulating their own self-esteem.
-They will overvalue themselves at the expense of others, When you start to look into the world of narcissism you may them come across the word sociopath and psychopath.
-What’s the difference between these and what are you truly dealing with.
+They will overvalue themselves at the expense of others, and when you start to look into the world of narcissism, you may them come across the word sociopath and psychopath.
+What’s the difference between these and what are you genuinely dealing with.

 A narcissist has an extremely high need for control and an extremely low level of empathy towards others.
-They live in a different reality, they need to be better than all those around them believe they are superior, they are extremely manipulative and controlling.
-Narcissists overvalue everything about themselves as they believe they are better than all those around them, meaning they undervalue all those around them.
+They live in a different reality, and they need to be better than all those around them believe they are superior.
+They are extremely manipulative and controlling.
+Narcissists overvalue everything about themselves as they think they are better than all those around them, meaning they undervalue all those around them.
 They use all those around them and see others as an appliance.

 - Constantly seek validation.

 - Lack of empathy.

 - I know there are rules; however, they apply to you, not me.